ngds/install-and-run/README.md

 ## Deployment on Your Own Server

 ### Prerequisites:
-1. CentOS 6.4 x86_64 minimal install.
-Available [here](http://mirrors.usc.edu/pub/linux/distributions/centos/6.4/isos/x86_64/CentOS-6.4-x86_64-minimal.iso).
+1. CentOS 6.6 x86_64 minimal install.
 50 GB disk space and 4GM RAM are recommended.
 Keep everything as original as you can.
 Other versions of CentOS have not been tested.
   - **Important!** During the installation process, on the page where you give your computer a Hostname, be sure to click the **Configure Network** button in the bottom left corner.
 Edit the **System eth0** connection and be sure to check **Connect automatically**.
 Click Apply then close the Network Connections box.
 This will give you Internet access and allow you to ssh in.
 2. Internet access is ready.
 You should be able to `ping www.yahoo.com` from your CentOS box.
 3. Root ssh login is enabled.
 You should be able to ssh into your CentOS box from your workstation and execute installation commands.